Wien's displacement law: Discovery

 The consequence is that the shape of the black-body radiation function (which was not yet understood) would shift proportionally in frequency (or inversely proportionally in wavelength) with temperature.
 When Max Planck later formulated the correct black-body radiation function it did not explicitly include Wien's constant $b$.
 Rather, the Planck constant $h$ was created and introduced into his new formula.
 From the Planck constant $h$ and the Boltzmann constant $k$, Wien's constant $b$ can be obtained.

+Peak differs according to parameterization

+The results in the tables above summarize results from other sections of this article.
+Percentiles are percentiles of the Planck blackbody spectrum.
+Only 25 percent of the energy in the black-body spectrum is associated with wavelengths shorter than the value given by the peak-wavelength version of Wien's law.

+Notice that for a given temperature, different parameterizations imply different maximal wavelengths.
+In particular, the curve of intensity per unit frequency peaks at a different wavelength than the curve of intensity per unit wavelength.